francolmenar-projects/Hivery-Internship/README.md

         The order is very important as they are assigned by order.

     <drink_name>:
             price: The price of the drink.
 It is recomendable to use one decimal even when it is 0 ( e.g: 3.0)

             capacity: Capacity of the drink in one row.
 It has to be an integer value and non negative.

             upd: The Units Per Day consumed of this drink.
 It is recomendable to use only one decimal.
                  It has to be a positive value.

+            It is not recommendable to use capacities lower than the UDP even the calculations should be correct.

+                                Information about data.JOSN file:

+    lost:
+           Lost messages showed to the user.
+It is an array with three Strings which are:

+           lost0: It is the part of the message showed to the user before the money that he made.

+           lost1: Part of the message between the money that the user made and the difference with the Game.

+           lost2: The last part of the message.
+From the difference of money to the end.

+    win:
+        Message showed when the user wins the game.
+It is just one String.

                                      Rules inside JSON file: